HoldMyBill logo

 $80 for 2-year extended coverage

-"If you plan to sell in 2–3 years, this extended warranty doesn't make sense."
+"If you plan to sell in 2-3 years, this extended warranty does not make sense.
+The extended warranty analyzer flags the short ownership window."

 New EV with expensive battery pack